Crew Gearing Up for Cygnus Capture and Cargo Operations

-Category: Space Hits: 2Northrop Grumman’s Cygnus space freighter sits atop the Antares rocket at the Wallops Flight Facility launch pad in Virginia.
+Category: Space Hits: 5Northrop Grumman’s Cygnus space freighter sits atop the Antares rocket at the Wallops Flight Facility launch pad in Virginia.
 Credit: NASA/Patrick Black

 The Expedition 64 crew is getting ready for next week’s arrival of the Northrop Grumman Cygnus resupply ship following its launch on Saturday.
 The orbital residents are also maintaining science operations and unpacking a new Russian spacecraft at the International Space Station.